Nonsymmetric Reduction-based Algebraic Multigrid: Reduction-based algebraic multigrid

 where $W\in\mathbb{R}^{n_f\times n_c}$ interpolates to F-points via linear combinations of coarse-grid DOFs, and $Z\in\mathbb{R}^{n_c\times n_f}$ restricts F-point residuals.
 Note that \eqref{eq:block} implicitly assumes the same CF-splitting for $R$ and $P$, although the sparsity patterns for nonzero elements of $Z^T$ and $W$ may be different.
 For notation, denote the coarse-grid operator:\footnote{$\mathcal{K}$ is used to denote the coarse-grid operator instead of the traditional notation, $A_c,$ to avoid confusion with subscripts denoting C-points.}

 Define the ``ideal restriction'' and ``ideal interpolation'' operators as

 These operators define the LDU reduction in \eqref{eq:red3}.
 Note that $\mathcal{K} := \mathcal{K}_A$ with $P=P_{\textnormal{ideal}}$ \textit{or} $R = R_{\textnormal{ideal}}$, independent of the other.
 Ideal interpolation has been explored in the context of reduction-based geometric multigrid methods \cite{Foerster:1981,Ries:1983,Falgout:2014el,bno:16}, and is well-motivated under classical AMG theory for SPD matrices, where it is optimal in a certain sense with respect to two-grid convergence \cite{Falgout:2004cs,ideal18}.
-Ideal restriction was also discussed in the context of reduction in \cite{Falgout:2004cs} and, in \cite{air2}, shown to be the unique restriction operator that gives an exact coarse-grid correction at C-points, independent of interpolation.
-If we decompose F-point error as $\mathbf{e}_f = W\mathbf{e}_c + \delta_f$ (that is, let $\mathbf{e}_f$ be interpolated from $\mathbf{e}_c$ with some error term $\delta_f$), then error-propagation of coarse-grid correction is given by \cite{air2}
+Ideal restriction was also discussed in the context of reduction in \cite{Falgout:2004cs} and, in \cite[Section 2.3]{air2}, shown to be the unique restriction operator that gives an exact coarse-grid correction at C-points, independent of interpolation.
+This result, along with a corollary on ideal interpolation \cite[Section 2.2]{air2}, are summarized in the following results.

-This leads to the following results. \begin{lemma}[Ideal restriction] For a given CF-splitting, assume that $A_{ff}$ is full rank and let $A,P$, and $R$ take the block form as given in \eqref{eq:block}.
+\begin{lemma}[Ideal restriction] For a given CF-splitting, assume that $A_{ff}$ is nonsingular and let $A,P$, and $R$ take the block form as given in \eqref{eq:block}.
 Then, an exact coarse-grid correction at C-points is attained for all $\mathbf{e}$ if and only if $R = R_{\textnormal{ideal}}$.
 Furthermore, the error in coarse-grid correction is given by

-A coarse-grid correction using $R_{\textnormal{ideal}}$ followed by an exact solve on F-points thus results in an exact two-grid solver, independent of $W$. \end{lemma}
+A coarse-grid correction using $R_{\textnormal{ideal}}$ followed by an exact solve on F-points, results in an exact two-grid solver, independent of $W$. \end{lemma}